Find out what some of our graduates are doing today in pursuing their successful careers.

 Training in collision repair can prepare you for multiple career paths.
 Depending on your interests, you can customize your career to pursue something you’re passionate about.

-Some potential auto body collision repair technician jobs include:77
+Some potential entry-level and advanced jobs in collision repair include:77

-Non-structural technicians restore damaged exterior panels to their original appearance, integrity and function.
+Non-structural technician: Non-structural technicians restore damaged vehicle exterior panels to their original appearance, integrity and function.
 Using hand tools and power tools, these technicians remove and repair damaged parts, install new parts and weld when needed.
-They work with glass, metals and plastics, and electrical and mechanical parts.
+They work with glass, metals and plastics, as well as electrical and mechanical parts.

-These technicians restore vehicle dimensions and structural integrity to collision-damaged vehicles.
-Using three-dimensional measuring and straightening equipment, steel structural technicians diagnose and return damaged frames and parts to manufacturer’s specifications.
-To succeed in this role, you must be able to use hand tools and power tools to remove or repair damaged parts, weld when necessary and install new parts.
+Steel structural technician: These technicians restore vehicle dimensions and structural integrity to collision-damaged vehicles.
+Using 3D measuring and straightening equipment, steel structural technicians diagnose and return damaged frames and parts to manufacturer specifications.
+To succeed in this role, you must be able to use hand tools and power tools to remove or repair damaged parts, weld when necessary, and install new parts.

-Aluminum structural technicians restore aluminum structural dimensions and structural integrity to collision damaged vehicles.
+Aluminum structural technicians: Aluminum structural technicians restore aluminum structural dimensions and structural integrity to damaged vehicles.
 Using measuring and frame equipment, they diagnose damage and return damaged frames or unibody parts to meet manufacturer specifications.
 They use hand tools and power tools to remove and repair damaged parts, install new parts and weld when needed.

-Electrical/mechanical technicians diagnose and repair collision-related mechanical damage, including steering, suspension, air conditioning, engine and brakes.
-Using measurement and alignment equipment, they diagnose damage and return front and rear wheel alignments to manufacturer’s specifications.
+Electrical/mechanical technician: Electrical/mechanical technicians diagnose and repair collision-related mechanical damage, including steering, suspension, air conditioning, engine and brakes.
+Using measurement and alignment equipment, they diagnose damage and return front- and rear-wheel alignments to manufacturer specifications.

-The role of production management is to make the repair process as seamless as possible from start to finish.
+Production manager: The role of a production manager is to make the repair process as seamless as possible from start to finish.
 A production manager oversees the process and staff to ensure technicians are performing safe and efficient repairs and that the customer feels valued.

 Depending on their role, auto body technicians work in different environments.
 Many work in body repair shops of franchised dealerships, independent repair centers and fleet workshops.
 These types of environments are typically fast-paced, which means having the ability to manage your time well is essential.